mahdiZarepoor/url-shortener/README.md

 - Use mysql to store cold data and redis for hot data . (move expired data into mysql)
 - Add unit tests, integration tests.
 - Refactor repository layer, add service layer and use interfaces.
+- change it in a way that generates different links for different user